Elder Abuse is Wrong: Resources: Building a Reference List

 Can provide temporary shelter, information and referrals for women or men who experience spousal or family violence.

 Can refer you to counselling and tell you about programs and services for victims of crime.
-See the "Victim Service Directory" on the website of the Policy Centre for Victim Issues to help locate services for victims of crime across Canada.
+See the "Victim Service Directory" of the Policy Centre for Victim Issues to help locate services for victims of crime across Canada.

 Seniors' help lines